cdevents/community/governance.md

 ### Contribution Process

-The committee MUST define a contribution process that:
+The board MUST define a contribution process that:

 * Explains to potential contributors how/if they can add code to the repository/repositories
 * Documents Workflow and management of pull requests